jxbz/modula/_sources/golden-rules.rst.txt

 It's worth expanding a little on what we mean by *alignment* here.
 When we say that an input ``x`` aligns with a weight matrix ``weight``, we mean that if we compute ``U, S, V = torch.linalg.svd(weight)``, then the input ``x`` will tend to have a larger dot product with the rows of ``V`` that correspond to larger diagonal entries of the singular value matrix ``S``.

+What's the source of this alignment?
+Well consider the following picture:

+.. plot:: figure/alignment.py

+A gradient update :math:`\Delta W` to a tensor :math:`W` "sees" both the head of the network (through the layer inputs) and the tail of the network (through the backpropagated gradient).
+Applying the update will align the head with the tail [#outerproduct]_.
+And this kind of alignment happens at all layers at every iteration!

 The remainder of this section will show how to apply the golden rules to do width scaling, depth scaling, and key-query dot product scaling.
 This should already be enough for you to get started scaling a GPT.

 Fixing width scaling
 ^^^^^^^^^^^^^^^^^^^^^